jverwaer/RootHairML/README.md

 ### Step 7: Automate classification per folder

-List all files in `./testData`, detect roots and save the results in a xlsx file.
+List all files in `./testData`, detect roots and save the results in a xlsx file (when following the tutorial, the folder `./testData` has been created in the first step of the tutorial.
+When using your own data, create the folder `./testData` and populate it with your own test images.).
 All detected roots are saved for quality checking (in `save_dir`).

 ```python